-- Applicants self-report their high school courses, GPA, ACT and/or SAT test scores on the online application. - · Apply at admissions.uiowa.edu and pay the application fee. - Application deadlines are May 3 for the fall semester/summer session and Nov.
+- Applicants self-report their high school courses, GPA, ACT and/or SAT test scores on the online application. - · Apply at admissions.uiowa.edu/apply and pay the application fee. - The University of Iowa recommends students apply by the Nov.
+1 Early Action Deadline to maximize opportunities for college and/or department scholarships, honors program applications, housing applications, and other institutional deadlines. - Final Application deadlines are May 1 for the fall semester/summer session and Nov.
 15 for spring semester.
 Students must apply by March 1 to be considered for merit scholarships.
 (Nursing Direct Admission deadline: Jan.
 1.)